 Whether you thought you had more time to have children or you’ve filled your house with kids over the years, you might feel sudden, intense sadness over losing your ability to give life.

-Women who still want children have options, and they should speak with their doctor to pursue medical options available.
-Adoption and surrogacy are also options that allow women beyond childbearing age to start a family or open their hearts and homes to children.
+Women who still want children have options, and they should speak with their doctor to pursue medical treatments available.
+Adoption and surrogacy are also paths that allow women beyond childbearing age to start a family or open their hearts and homes to children.
+For those who wish to help others experience the joy of parenthood, the opportunity to Become A Surrogate offers a rewarding and life-changing way to make a meaningful impact.

 Final Thoughts About Menopause Symptoms and Treatments